Cartagena, Colombia: Roads

-The city is linked to the northern part of the Caribbean Region through roads 90 and 90A, more commonly called Central Caribbean Road.
-This road passes through Barranquilla, Santa Marta and Riohacha ending in Paraguachón, Venezuela and continues with Venezuelan numeration all the way to Caracas.
+The city is linked to the northern part of the Caribbean Region through roads 90 and 90A, more commonly called the Central Caribbean Road.
+This road passes through Barranquilla, Santa Marta and Riohacha, ending in Paraguachón, Venezuela, and continues with Venezuelan numeration all the way to Caracas.
 Taxis in the city perimeter do not have fare meters.

 The following roads are in the southeast portion of the city:

-Road 25: Going through Turbaco and Arjona, and through the Montes de María when a fork divides it continuing to Sincelejo as National 25 and finally ending in Medellín, and to the east to Valledupar as number 80.
+Road 25: Going through Turbaco and Arjona, and through the Montes de María, where a fork divides it, continuing to Sincelejo as National 25 and finally ending in Medellín, and to the east to Valledupar as number 80.

-Road 25 A: Going also to Sincelejo, but avoiding the mountains, connects with Road 25 in the forementioned city.
+Road 25 A: Also going to Sincelejo, but avoiding the mountains, connects with Road 25 in the aforementioned city.

 Air

 The Rafael Núñez International Airport is the busiest airport in Colombia's Caribbean region and the fourth in passenger traffic in the country.
-The code of the airport is CTG, having flights to almost all airports in Colombia including Bogota's El Dorado International Airport.
-Excessive operational costs and easier connection travel and better prices had led to the shifting of the Rafael Núñez's international connection passengers away from Bogota to the nearer Tocumen International Airport in Panama and Queen Beatrix International Airport in Aruba.
+The code of the airport is CTG, with flights to almost all airports in Colombia, including Bogotá's El Dorado International Airport.
+High operational costs, easier connection travel, and better prices have led to the shifting of Rafael Núñez's international connection passengers away from Bogotá to the nearer Tocumen International Airport in Panama and Queen Beatrix International Airport in Aruba.
 Also, more companies prefer to serve the Colombian market from Cartagena, due to better geographical and atmospheric conditions.